Jump to content

 Symbolfoto: Das AIT ist Österreichs größte außeruniversitäre Forschungseinrichtung

-Acoustic optimization of heat pumps
+Acoustic optimisation of heat pumps

-Acoustic Optimization Of Heat Pumps
+Acoustic Optimisation Of Heat Pumps

 The range of services includes acoustic characterization of heat pumps, development support and optimization, and scientific consulting.